 - copper tubes and sheet copper;

-- deer antler and thick board (for the stand);
+- deer horn and a thick board (for a stand);

 List of tools: